uraimo/SwiftyGPIO/README.md

 ## Examples

-At the moment, the library don't provide yet defaults for the supported boards.
+At the moment, the library doesn't provide yet defaults for the supported boards.
-In this initial implementation you can instantiate explicitly a GPIO providing a mnemonic name and the GPIO id of the pin you want to use(check your board reference).
+In this initial implementation you can instantiate explicitly a GPIO providing a mnemonic name and the GPIO id of the pin you want to use (check your board documentation).

-The following example shows the current values of the pin attributes, changes direction and value and then shows again a recap of the attributes:
+The following example shows the current values of GPIO0 attributes, changes direction and value and then shows again a recap of the attributes:

 ```Swift
 let id = 408